TEFAP: The Emergency Food Assistance Program

 Temporary Assistance For Needy Families (TANF)

-Under this program, the federal government provides state governments with $16.5 billion.
+Under this program, the federal government provides state governments with funding.
 Then, state governments take on the responsibility of running the program.
 Since state governments are the ones in control of the funds, they’re also in control of the qualifications and benefits that come with TANF.
 That means if you apply in Wyoming, you might be asked to fulfill different qualifications than if you apply in New York.

 That arrangement also means that the federal government won’t just give families cash hand-outs directly.
 Instead, state governments supervise TANF applications and locate benefits as they see fit.
 State governments will also use TANF funds to finance services designed for those families to get back on their feet and achieve self-sufficiency.
 State governments, under TANF, aim to achieve the following goals: